root670/CheatDevicePS2/README.md

 27654321 12345678
 Cheat 2
 12345678 98765432
+Cheat Section
+Cheat 3
+11111111 00000000
+// Comment line
 ```

+Currently only 9-type enable codes are supported, so games that use an F-type
+enable code will not work.
+The first cheat for every game must be it's enable
+code (9xxxxxxx yyyyyyyy).
+Also, all cheats must be in "RAW" format; Cheat
+Device can't decrypt or read any other formats (ARMAX, CB1-6, CB7+, AR2, GS,
+etc.).
+However, you can use a tool such as OmniConvert to convert any of these
+formats to RAW.

 ## Settings File
 Settings are stored in an ini file named "CheatDevicePS2.ini", which needs to